Sacramento Truck Accident Attorney

 - Notes on the weather and road conditions

 You should also take as many pictures as possible of the accident scene, the damage to the vehicles, your injuries, the position of the vehicles and the surrounding area.
 Once you have gathered all the information, you will have to call your insurance company to report the accident.
 Just give basic information, never admit fault to anyone you speak with and don’t sign anything.
-Your next call should be to a qualified truck accident attorney in Sacramento.
+Your next call should be to a qualified truck crash attorney in Sacramento.
 At Rosenthal & Kreeger, LLP, our skilled lawyers help clients in the Roseville and Sacramento areas and we can help you with your recovery.

 Contact a Truck Accident Lawyer in Sacramento If You Were Hit